At what age do the children start in preschool (Casa)?

 Do students wear uniforms?

 Yes.
 Casa girls wear a navy crested tunic with a white blouse or button-down shirt.
 Casa boys wear grey dress pants with a white button-down shirt or golf shirt.
 Elementary school girls wear a kilt or gray dress pants and a navy crested blazer, and boys wear gray dress pants and a navy crested blazer.
 Both boys and girls wear Oxford-style shirts in white.
 The uniform also includes a red crested vest or v-neck pullover and a school tie.
+Casa and Grade One students also require a gym uniform.
+All uniform components can be purchased through our uniform supplier.

 When is a good time to enroll my child?